International Journal of Education and Development using ICT International Journal of Education and Development using ICT

 General Information about Content

-Please note: Only papers that are uploaded using the online submission system of JEDICT will be considered.
-Please do not send papers as email attachments to the Editors.
+Only papers that are uploaded using the online submission system of JEDICT will be considered.
+Please do not send papers as email attachments to the Editors as these will not be opened.

 Before uploading a paper for consideration for publication in IJEDICT, please check that the content is relevant by reading other articles in IJEDICT.
 We strongly recommend that you start by doing a search through IJEDICT for articles that are relevent to your field and then using, referring to, and even quoting these in developing your article for the IJEDICT readership.

-Submissions are invited for all sections of this journal.
-Refereed research articles should be between 3,500 and 7000 words in length.
+Submissions are invited for several sections in this journal.
+Refereed research articles should be between 3,500 and 8000 words in length.
 Project descriptions for the "Project Sheets" section should be between 500-1500 words in length.
-Descriptive articles and case studies for the "From the Field" section should be 2000-5000 words in length.
+Descriptive articles and case studies for the "From the Field" section should be 2500-5000 words in length.
 Research-in-progress, reviews, reports, notes and other submissions can be any length (within reason).
-Submissions can be in Microsoft Word .doc (not .docx), Rich Text Format (RTF), equivalent Open Source document file format, or HTML format.
+Submissions can be in Microsoft Word .doc, Rich Text Format (RTF), or equivalent Open Source document file format.

 General Formatting Information

-Do not use "styles" - instead use the simple formatting "bold" or "italic".
+Do not use Microsoft Word "styles" - instead use the simple formatting "bold" or "italic".

-Please use Arial 12-point font for the Title, which should be in bold "title" (upper and lower) case.
+Please use Arial 12-point black font for the Title, which should be in bold case and NOT all in CAPITALS.

-Use Arial 10-point font for the remainder of your article.
+Use Arial 10-point black font for the remainder of your article.

 Use single spacing throughout.
 Use for a space between paragraphs (do not use Word style to give the space).